Skip to content

 What the chronicle remembers

 SolarWinds reframed "trust" in software.
 Code signing, automatic updates, vendor attestations — the entire scaffold of modern software distribution turned out to be exactly as strong as the weakest build server in the chain.
+It remains the defining supply-chain attack of the era.
 Every CISO in the country spent the following year drawing supply-chain diagrams they should arguably have already had.